 Created by Elan Guides, the Wiley CFA 11th Hour Review and Test Bank is the “summary of the summary” for the final review.
 However, the physical book doesn’t have examples, so it is better to review key concepts you may have forgotten rather than as a core textbook to study from.

 For those who want a quick refresher of the concepts without re-reading lengthy textbooks, this is a great option and will give an overall, big-picture view of the study units.

 There is not sufficient information to use this as your main learning tool.

 If you want the textbook, you can check out the latest version on Amazon.

 We recommend you get a full, integrated CFA review course for those with a larger budget to spend on CFA test prep.
 Comprehensive review courses will be the best CFA Level 1 study materials for most CFA candidates and will provide multiple learning components for preparation.
 Moreover, these full courses will increase the odds of passing on your first try.
+Kaplan Schweser CFA is our top-rated CFA course, and we encourage you to read our review of Kaplan Schweser.
 However, if you are on a limited budget, we recommend combining the CFA curriculum with the AnalystPrep CFA study materials to ensure you have a comprehensive understanding of the test material.Click to compare these CFA review courses now!